larrytheliquid/scotrubyconf/1-intro.md

 here a large part of the semantics of the insert function is captured by its type (without looking at the implementation)!!!
+... the specific algorithm is hidden in the implementation, but the abstract properties are captured in the type... a new, more revealing form of abstraction

 ... the epitome of types as documentation that can't go out of date (similar to how more familiar explicit tests act as documentation that